Probrachylophosaurus: Description

 Probrachylophosaurus is a large hadrosaurid.
 Its holotype is the largest brachysaurolophin specimen known.
 Because of this size the fossil has been nicknamed "Super-Duck".
 Its size has been estimated at 10 m in length and 5 MT in body mass.
 Recent body mass estimate suggests that it reached more than 4.3 MT.

 In 2015, several distinguishing traits were established.
 Two of these are autapomorphies, unique derived characters.
 The skull crest is made of massive bone and is entirely formed by the nasal bones which, in adult individuals, overhang the supratemporal fenestrae over a distance of less than two centimetres.
 This crest is at its midline extremely thickened, resulting at the position of the rear frontals bones it overgrowths, in a pointed strongly triangular transverse cross-section, the upper angle of which in rear view is less than 130°.
 Additionally, these autapomorphies form a unique combination with traits that in themselves are not unique.
 The rear lacrimal bone is transversely wide as in Acristavus but not Brachylophosaurus.
 Of the front branch of the jugal, the lower corner is positioned behind the level of the upper corner, as with Acristavus but not Brachylophosaurus.
 The squamosals touch each other at the skull midline as with Acristavus but not Brachylophosaurus.
 The nasal bone skull crest is massive and almost horizontally oriented to the rear as in Brachylophosaurus but different from Acristavus.

-Phylogeny
+Classification

 Probrachylophosaurus was, within the Hadrosaurinae, placed in the Brachylophosaurini by the describing authors.
 Adding the traits of Probrachylophosaurus to two earlier datasets of cladistic analyses, resulted in slightly conflicting positions.
 In one analysis it was recovered as the sister species of Brachylophosaurus; in the other as a sister species of a clade consisting of Brachylophosaurus and Maiasaura.
 In both evolutionary trees Acristavus was in a more basal position.
 The authors suggested that Acristavus might have been a direct ancestor of Probrachylophosaurus and the latter, in view of its intermediate smaller crest form, again an ancestor of Brachylophosaurus that lived about 1.5 million years later.

 The revised analysis of Albert Prieto-Márquez resulted in the following evolutionary tree: